 c2 = a2 + b2 - 2ab cos(θ)

-However, it wasn't until the 17th and 18th centuries that we saw the development of modern trigonometry with the likes of Sir Isaac Newton and Leonhard Euler (probably the greatest mathematician the world will ever know.)
+However, it wasn't until the 17th and 18th centuries that we saw the development of modern trigonometry with the likes of Sir Isaac Newton and Leonhard Euler (one of the most significant mathematicians the world will ever know.)
 It is Euler's formula that establishes the fundamental relationships between the trigonometric functions.

 The Trigonometric Functions

-In a right triangle, there are six possible functions that can be used to relate the lengths of its sides with an angle (θ.)
+In a right triangle, six functions can be used to relate the lengths of its sides with an angle (θ.)

 The three ratios sine, cosine, and tangent are reciprocals of the ratios cosecant, secant, and cotangent respectively, as shown: